Nicholas Pegg

-Nicholas Pegg is a British actor, writer and director.
+Nicholas Pegg is a British actor, director and writer.

+Education

 Educated at Nottingham High School and graduating with a Master of Arts in English Literature from the University of Exeter, Pegg subsequently trained at the Guildford School of Acting.

 Acting

 Pegg's acting work in the theatre includes productions for Nottingham Playhouse, Scottish Opera, Birmingham Repertory Theatre and the Theatre Royal, Plymouth.
 His television roles include appearances in EastEnders, Doc Martin and It's a Sin, and he has appeared as a Dalek operator in numerous episodes of Doctor Who.
 In his capacity as a Dalek operator he has also appeared in person on Blue Peter and in many editions of the documentary series Doctor Who Confidential.
 In November 2013 he appeared as himself in the 50th anniversary comedy homage The Five(ish) Doctors Reboot.

 Pegg has also worked on Doctor Who in the audio medium, acting, writing and directing for several Doctor Who audio plays produced by Big Finish Productions.
 For the same company, he played the Duke of Albany in King Lear (2017), Foxy-Faced Charles in The Box of Delights (2021), the Law Machines in Torchwood (2018), and Captain Smollett in Treasure Island (2013).
 His other acting roles include Gervais of Waringham in the 2020 Audible serial The Waringham Chronicles, and its 2017-18 Audible prequel serial Scarlet City, and Robert Wintour in the 2012 comedy film The Plotters.
 For the audiobook company Textbook Stuff he recorded the collected poems of Andrew Marvell, and for Penguin Audiobooks in 2013 he read the Doctor Who short stories Tip of the Tongue by Patrick Ness and Spore by Alex Scarrow.

 On 19 January 2014, Pegg wrote and performed The UKIP Shipping Forecast, a satirical response to the pronouncements of various high-profile members of the UK Independence Party.
 The sketch went viral, receiving 250,000 hits in 4 days.